John Sanders

 • Increased efficiency by enabling batch processing of tedious Pro/ENGINEER Wildfire (now PTC Creo) tasks with the use of Distributed Pro/BATCH, a built-in batch processing tool• Wrote a detailed manual (25 pages) on Distributed Pro/BATCH for future reference• Modeled, using Pro/ENGINEER Wildfire, a hardware casing for a certain product, and was able to see the finished product the following summer

-John Sanders Skills
+John Sanders education

-Frequently Asked Questions about John Sanders
+Frequently asked questions about John Sanders

 What company does John Sanders work for?

-John Sanders works for Quincy University
+John Sanders works for Quincy University.

 What is John Sanders's email address?